Calbabreaker/piano/frontend/README.md

 ## Developing

-Run `yarn` to install dependencies.
+Run `pnpm install` to install dependencies.

-Then run `yarn dev` to launch watching development server.
+Then run `pnpm dev` to launch watching development server.

-Finally, run `yarn build` to build into `public/` folder that will contain the static html able to be put on any file server.
+Finally, run `pnpm build` to build into `public/` folder that will contain the static html able to be put on any file server.

 To set the backend server, make a `.env` file with these contents: